Social Security: What to Know

 Because Social Security plays such a fundamental role in nearly everyone’s future, it is always important to work with an experienced professional to avoid any potential complications that could put your financial stability in danger.
 The trusted law firm of LaMonica Coleman and Martello has over twenty-five years of success in representing Social Security claimants and guiding them through the appeals process.

-Our experienced confidence is such that we accept no payment unless we win your social security disability case.
+In virtually every instance, our fees are paid directly by the Social Security Administration and are not billed to the claimant.
 Additionally, all initial legal consultations with us are 100% FREE.
 Call us at 216-696-0800 and let’s discuss, one-on-one, what’s best for your future.